our story

 Brittany is a lightning bolt wrapped up in the sweetest package, a mastermind of operations who beams with curiosity and a passion for making things work better.
 At the bakery since its earliest days, Brittany pours of her imagination and brightness to craft our strategic and creative direction.
 She can do in a few minutes what takes the rest of us much more, does it always with a smile and with wit and with a sense of humor and so much grace.
 Her inextinguishable spirit is an endless source of joy to everyone who interacts with her, and especially to those of us fortunate enough to work alongside her.

 Brittany is most at home traveling.
 She wants to see it all and try it all.
 Her adventures have taken her from Copenhagen and Hanoi, to Scotland and Norway.
 She has lived in five states and two countries.
 Her very favorite place is New Zealand.
-A photographer and writer, she documents her travels here.

 Kate